-This green salad is the perfect side dish for any type of quiche but I find it particularly good with a cheese quiche.
-A side salad is an easy side dish to serve your gluten-free guests.
+This green salad is the perfect side dish for any type of quiche, but I find it particularly good with a cheese quiche.
+It is also easy to serve your gluten-free guests.
 If you want to up the protein of a side salad, add some bacon bits.

 Serve your quiche with a side dish of crusty bread topped with garlic butter.